Thames Clippers: RB4

-Thames Clippers operates the direct cross river Canary Wharf – Rotherhithe Ferry, between Canary Wharf Pier and the Doubletree Docklands Nelson Dock Pier at the DoubleTree Docklands in Rotherhithe.
+Thames Clippers operates the direct cross river Canary Wharf – Rotherhithe Ferry, between Canary Wharf Pier and Rotherhithe Pier at the DoubleTree Docklands in Rotherhithe.
 The service uses smaller boats than the commuter service but runs at a higher frequency of every 20 minutes and every 10 minutes during peak times.
 The ferry can be used by guests of the hotel free of charge as well as by passengers not staying at the hotel at a cost.

 From March to April 2025, the ferry was temporarily shut down to rebuild the pier, as part of a UK government project to create the first electric cross-river ferry in London, using the new Orbit Clipper.
 During the works, replacement services ran from Canary Wharf Pier to Greenland (Surrey Quays) Pier.
 The new wheelchair accessible Rotherhithe Pier opened in April 2025, with the smaller Twinstar continuing to serve the route.
 The Orbit Clipper is still to be introduced.